MichaelJCole/Quathers/README.md

 Quasar uses [Vue](https://vuejs.org/) which in turn uses [Vuex](https://vuex.vuejs.org/) for state.

-[FeathersVuex](https://feathers-vuex.feathers-plus.com/) exposes FeathersJS services as Vuex plugin to extend the data store.
+[FeathersVuex](https://feathers-vuex.feathers-plus.com/) exposes FeathersJS services as Vuex plugins to extend the data store.
 FeathersVuex has an authentication wrapper which convienently loads the current user's data in the store.
 I think the Feathers team may have lost interest/momentum in maintaining FeathersVuex.
 There's a 2.0pre, but it's not documented (yet?) and the 1.x versions have (had?) some package compatibility issues.
 C'est la open source.

 The Quasar team picked up the idea for a [Quasar app extension](https://github.com/quasarframework/app-extension-feathersjs).